by Heather Campbell, MS, RD

 Don’t be obsessed with the bathroom scale.
 Instead see how your clothes fit and evaluate how you feel.
 Be realistic about your weight.
 What you weighed in high school is not realistic for most people.
 Instead, get in touch with yourself and find the place where you feel your best.
 Most of us have to develop a healthy relationship with food.

 So this year instead of setting a weight loss or diet goal, come up with a few ways to nourish yourself.
 You may be surprised by how your weight takes care of itself when you eat whole foods and get active.

-Heather Campbell has been a registered dietitian for 19 years.
-She co-owns Shoreline Center for Healing in Traverse City where she specializes in healing with whole foods.
-She teaches natural ways to detoxify your body.
-She has worked with people from all walks of life and seen countless disorders disappear when modern, refined foods were replaced with traditional foods.
+Heather Campbell has been a registered dietitian for 21 years.
+She works at Whole Health in Traverse City where she specializes in healing with whole foods.
+She has worked with people from all walks of life and seen countless disorders disappear when modern, refined foods were replaced with traditional, whole foods.